onevcat/Kingfisher/README.md

 <a href="#sponsors" alt="Sponsors on Open Collective"><img src="https://opencollective.com/Kingfisher/sponsors/badge.svg" /></a>
 </p>

-Kingfisher is a lightweight, pure-Swift library for downloading and caching images from the web.
-This project is heavily inspired by the popular [SDWebImage](https://github.com/rs/SDWebImage).
+Kingfisher is a powerful, pure-Swift library for downloading and caching images from the web.
 It provides you a chance to use a pure-Swift alternative in your next app.

 ## Features

 - [x] Asynchronous image downloading and caching.
+- [x] Loading image from either `URLSession`-based networking or local provided data.
-- [x] `URLSession`-based networking.
-Basic image processors and filters supplied.
+- [x] Useful image processors and filters provided.
 - [x] Multiple-layer hybrid cache for both memory and disk.
 - [x] Fine control on cache behavior.
 Customizable expiration date and size limit.
-- [x] Cancelable downloading and processing tasks to improve performance.
+- [x] Cancelable downloading and auto-reusing previous downloaded content to improve performance.
 - [x] Independent components.
 Use the downloader, caching system and image processors separately as you need.
-- [x] Prefetching images and showing them from cache later when necessary.
+- [x] Prefetching images and showing them from cache to boost your app.
-- [x] Extensions for `UIImageView`, `NSImage` and `UIButton` to directly set an image from a URL.
+- [x] View extensions for `UIImageView`, `NSImage`, `NSButton` and `UIButton` to directly set an image from a URL.
 - [x] Built-in transition animation when setting images.
 - [x] Customizable placeholder and indicator while loading images.
-- [x] Extensible image processing and image format supported.
+- [x] Extensible image processing and image format easily.

 ### Kingfisher 101